Silver Three Cent Pieces were also known as ‘Trimes’ and were minted from 1851 to 1873. They were the smallest United States silver coin.

 Extremely well struck with rich frosty mint luster and beautiful clean surfaces.
 Tied for the finest graded at PCGS.

 CAC.
 Satiny mint luster with no significant marks.

 Well struck with nice mirrored surfaces and a faint golden hue.
 Much scarcer than the later date proofs in this series with a mintage of just 600 coins.

 CAC.
-Beautiful blast white luster with considerable mint frost and fantastic eye appeal.
-A very tough date as a business strike in this high of grade.
+Very sharply struck with nice satiny mint luster.
+A tough date in this high of grade.